MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/remote-learning-edu.md

 ---
 # Get started with Microsoft Teams for remote learning

-This article covers the IT administration steps to take in order to get your educational institution set up for remote learning using Microsoft Teams.
+This article covers the IT administration steps to get your educational institution set up for remote learning using Microsoft Teams.

-Other helpful content you may want to read includes:
+Other helpful content to read includes:

 - [An overview of making the transition to remote learning and resources to help you get started](https://www.microsoft.com/education/remote-learning)
 - [Resources to assist educators and students with remote learning](https://support.office.com/article/remote-teaching-and-learning-in-office-365-education-f651ccae-7b65-478b-8366-51bb884025c4)